What are Lashing Bands

 Different Types Of Lashing Bands

 Lashing bands are usually made from polyester fabric.
-These are strong and do not stretch as much.
-This is especially important when holding down large equipment or cargo.
-And since they do not absorb moisture, polyester –made lashing belts aren’t prone to mold and mildew.
+These are strong and do not stretch as much, and important when holding down large equipment or cargo.
+And since they do not absorb moisture, polyester –made lashing belts aren’t prone to mould and mildew.
 They can fairly withstand UV rays and do not shrink as well.
 If your load is prone to expand or settle while being shipped, polyester lashing bands are ideal.

 Some manufacturers customize lashing bands to match a customer’s specifications.
 For example, nylon-made lashing bands are ideal for loads that need a little stretch.
-You can choose from lightweight belts to hold weights up to 3000 kg or buy heavier lashing bands that can tie-down cargo up to 10,000 kg.
+You can choose from lightweight belts to hold weights up to 3000 kg or buy heavier lashing bands to tie down cargo up to 10,000 kg.